vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/en/guide/readme.md

+---
+icon: markdown
+---

 # New syntax in Markdown

 By installing and enableing this plugin, you can use more syntax in your markdown files.

-If you don't need them and want to reduce your site size, you can remove them from your code by disabling them.
+If you don't need them and want to reduce your site size, you can remove them from your code by not enabling them.

 ## New Feature